 *Davenport, G.J.
 (1998).
 Wilderness Survival.
 Stackpole Books: Mechanicsburg, PA.–

 Not useful as a plant or mushroom book.
 Like most general wilderness survival books, this is not meant to be a field guide or a serious edible plant or fungi reference, as Davenport is focused on describing general strategies for survival.
 In fact, Davenport only dedicates seven pages to plants and mushrooms.
 Most of the discussion focuses on general rules of thumb for guessing whether a wild plant is edible or not, and how to perform an edibility test.
 I respect Davenport and appreciate the purpose of a general survival book.
 However, I would caution readers to never bet their life on general rules of thumb for unidentified plants unless you’re in a true survival situation.
-I would also not perform an edibility test unless you’re in a true survival situation or unless you’re almost certain about the identification of a species, but just not 100% sure.
+I would also not perform an edibility test unless you’re in a true survival situation or unless you’re almost certain about the identification of a species.
 I hope I’ve made this clear in my safety section, where I propose a slightly different edibility test as a suggested method for eating a correctly identified plant or fungi for the first time.
 The risk is too great to rely on edibility tests without correctly identifying the species outside of a survival situation, especially when there are dozens of excellent books out there to help you gain certainty about the identification.

 **DeFusco, L.A.
 (2010).
 Toadstool!
 An Introduction to Edible Wild Mushrooms of New England.
 L.A.
 DeFusco, M.D.: Glastonbury, CT.—